paser-group/continuous-secsoft/workshops/Workshop0.md

 #### Docker setup

-After installing Docker you will pull the following Docker image ``.
+After installing Docker you will pull the following Docker image `akondrahman/sec-soft-edu-materials`.
+You will use the following command: `docker pull akondrahman/sec-soft-edu-materials`.

 Next, you will run the image and create a directory called `MY_WORKSHOP_WORK`.
 Then, save this image to Docker Hub.
 You will need to create an account on DockerHub.
 It is free.